mjosaarinen/pqcbench/README.md

 Encryption and Signature algorithms soon.

-Some variants are left out just because they take too long to run (notably Post-Quantum RSA), or just because I have not been able to make them run yet.
+Some variants are left out just because they take too long to run (notably bigger variants of Post-Quantum RSA), or just because I have not been able to make them run yet.
+There are problems especially with candidates that use the NTL library.

 Performance testing is useful an useful feature, but not the primary function of this testing suite.
 The idea is to enable researchers to perform automated testing of other properties across *all* candidates with reasonable ease.